Mobile Suit Gundam: The Witch from Mercury: Plot

 In the year Ad Stella 101, researchers at the Vanadis Institute created "GUND", an advanced brain–computer interface that enabled the human nervous system to control artificial appendages and organs.
 The purpose of GUND was to enable humans to survive in the harsh environment of space.
 After receiving funding from mobile suit manufacturer Ochs Earth, the technology was developed into the "GUND Format" and employed for military uses, leading to the creation of "GUND-ARMS": mobile suits that use the GUND Format to increase the performance of their pilots.
 However, extensive use of GUND-ARMS resulted in pilots being crippled or even killed.

 In response, the Mobile Suit Development Council, led by the top mobile suit development companies, ordered an entire permanent ban on the GUND Format and all its applications.
 Council member Delling Rembran, president of the Benerit Group, deployed the special forces team Dominicus to destroy the Vanadis research facility Fólkvangr, killing everyone aboard to erase all traces of the technology.
 Only two people survived: mobile suit test pilot Elnora Samaya and her four-year-old daughter Ericht Samaya.
 In the aftermath, those responsible for the development of the GUND Format were ostracized, and because the team was primarily composed of women, they became known as "witches".

 In Ad Stella 122, 21 years after the Vanadis incident, Suletta Mercury transfers from Mercury to the Asticassia School of Technology, an academic institute run by the megacorporation Benerit Group.
-Upon arrival, she encounters a girl escaping the institute, Miorine Rembran, who wants to escape from the control of Rembran her father.
-Miorine is engaged to be married to the highest scoring duellist in a mobile suit - currently Guel Jeturk.
+Upon arrival, she encounters a girl escaping the institute, Miorine Rembran, who wants to escape from the control of Delling, her father.
+Miorine is engaged to be married to the highest scoring duellist in a mobile suit – currently Guel Jeturk.

 As their paths cross in the academy with different ambitions and goals, Suletta will have to prove her worth as a pilot as she steps into the academy alongside the Gundam Aerial, a mobile suit built with forbidden GUND Format technology.